Is Your Sales Order Process Stuck in the Suez?Nick Scarff

 There is an analogy between shipping and sales orders.
 A sales order is generated as a result of a quotation or contract and has to undergo a journey to be processed, resulting in the delivery of goods or services.

 Whilst the journeys for each sales order may be similar in nature, as there is generally a similar start and end to the process, the contents of the order may differ and there are often potential ‘pinch’ points along the way.
-Even in more transactional type sales order processes, there are often exceptions which cannot be governed by standard processes and require unique approval, manual workarounds or manipulation of systems in order to complete the process.
+Even in more transactional type sales order processing environments, there are often exceptions which cannot be governed by standard processes and require unique approval, manual workarounds or manipulation of systems in order to complete the process.

 One ‘rogue’ sales order can often send the whole process into a spin that impacts the overall performance and ultimately has wide reaching implications.
 It’s not just the cost of the delays in processing the one rogue order, but the downstream impact that is felt by this additional effort being re-directed to resolve it.